 Four years later at the 2002 FA Cup Final against Chelsea, Parlour scored one of the great Cup Final goals from 25 yards at Cardiff’s Millennium Stadium.

 Plagued by knee trouble, he remained a key squad member, even stepping in for the injured Patrick Vieira in their FA Cup Final win.

 Ray also captained Arsenal to their famous 5-1 win against Inter Milan.

 Internationally, Parlour was capped ten times by England between 1999 & 2000.

 He left Highbury in 2004, shortly after Arsene Wenger’s ‘Invincibles’ had completed an unbeaten title campaign.

 Ray Parlour remains one of Arsenal’s most highly decorated players.

 Since retiring from football, Ray has been a regular on Talksport Radio and Sky Sports.

-Ray is recognised as one of the most entertaining football after-dinner speakers on the circuit.
+As an after-dinner speaker, Ray Parlour is one of the most entertaining football speakers on the circuit.